Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Introduction

 Our four-variable $p$-adic $L$-function yields a cyclotomic $p$-adic $L$-function

-which roughly interpolates the algebraic part of central values $\frac{L(\bdsE\ot\chi,2)}{\Omega}$ with a fixed period $\Ome$ for finite order characters $\chi$ of $\Gal(\Q_\infty/\Q)$.
+which roughly interpolates the algebraic part of central values $\frac{L(\bdsE\ot\chi,2)}{\Omega}$ with a fixed period $\Ome$ for all finite order characters $\chi$ of $\Gal(\Q_\infty/\Q)$.
 Define an analytic function $L_p(\bdsE,s):=\cyc^{s-2}(L_p(\bdsE))$ for $s\in\Zp$ (See \propref{P:cycpadicL.7} for the precise statement).
 The Euler-like factor $\cale_p(\Fil^+\bfV_{\bdsE}(2))$ can possibly vanish.
-In this case the interpolation formula force $L_p(\bdsE,2)$ to be zero.
+In this case the interpolation formula forces $L_p(\bdsE,2)$ to be zero.
 Such a zero is called a trivial zero.
-For example, it appears if all $E_i$ have split multiplicative reduction at $p$ (see Remark \ref{R:82}).
+For example, a trivial zero appears if all $E_i$ have split multiplicative reduction at $p$ (see Remark \ref{R:82}).
 In this particular case, the trivial zero conjecture predicts that the leading coefficient of $L_p(\bdsE,s)$ is the product of the $\mathscr L$-invariants for $E_i$ and the algebraic part of the complex central value $L(\bdsE,2)$ (\cf \cite[(25), p.~166]{Greenberg94Trivial} and \cite[p.~1579]{Benois11AJM}).
-Using the method of Greenberg-Stevens \cite{GS93} and \cite{BDJ17arXiv}, we establish the trivial zero conjecture for the triple product of elliptic curves.
+We recall that if $E/\Q$ is an elliptic curve with split multiplicative reduction at $p$, denote by $\mathscr L_p(E)=\frac{\log_pq_{E}}{\ord_pq_{E}}$ the $\mathscr L$-invariant of $E$ with Tate's $p$-adic period $q_{E}$ attached to $E$.
+We construct several improved $p$-adic triple product $L$-functions and apply the idea of Greenberg-Stevens \cite{GS93} and \cite{BDJ17arXiv} to establish the trivial zero conjecture for the triple product of elliptic curves.
 The following result is a special case of our more general result (see \thmref{T:trivial}).